ahmad-511/js_recursion_examples/README.md

 [YouTube Tutorial](https://youtu.be/Q0alTGQ-lXk) for this repository.

-I suggest completing my [8 hour JavaScript course tutorial video](https://youtu.be/EfAl9bwzVZk) if you are new to Javascript.
+I suggest completing Dave Gray's [8 hour JavaScript course tutorial video](https://youtu.be/EfAl9bwzVZk) if you are new to Javascript.

+**My Modifications:**
+- I added `buildTree` example to rebuild the same `artistsByGenre` object structure from a parent-child table

 ### Academic Honesty